-In previous platforms, the GSPRO COMBO feature was used to speciate nonroad mobile and gasolinerelated stationary sources that use fuels with varying ethanol content.
+In previous platforms, the GSPRO_COMBO feature was used to speciate nonroad mobile and gasoline-related stationary sources that use fuels with varying ethanol content.
 In these cases, the speciation profiles require different combinations of gasoline profiles, e.g. E0 and E10 profiles.
-Since the ethanol content varies spatially (e.g., by state or county), temporally (e.g., by month), and by modeling year (future years have more ethanol), the GSPRO COMBO feature allows combinations to be specified at various levels for different years.
-For the 2014v7.1 platform, GSPRO COMBO is still used for nonroad sources in California and for certain gasoline-related stationary sources nationwide.
-GSPRO COMBO is also no longer needed for nonroad sources outside of California because nonroad emissions within MOVES have the speciation profiles built into the results, so there is no need to assign them via the GSREF or GSPRO COMBO feature.
-In Canada and Mexico, only E0 speciation profiles are used, but the GSPRO COMBO feature is still used for inventories where VOC emissions are not explicitly defined by mode (e.g. exhaust versus evaporative).
-Here, the GSPRO COMBO specifies a mix of exhaust and evaporative speciation profiles.
-This is no longer necessary for Canadian mobile sources, whose inventories now include the mode in the pollutant, or for Mexico onroad sources, where VOC speciation is calculated by the MOVES model.
-The GSPRO COMBO is still used for Mexican nonroad sources which do not have modes in the inventory.
+Since the ethanol content varies spatially (e.g., by state or county), temporally (e.g., by month), and by modeling year (future years have more ethanol), the GSPRO_COMBO feature allows combinations to be specified at various levels for different years.
+For the 2014v7.1 platform, GSPRO_COMBO is still used for nonroad sources in California and for certain gasoline-related stationary sources nationwide.
+GSPRO_COMBO is also no longer needed for nonroad sources outside of California because nonroad emissions within MOVES have the speciation profiles built into the results, so there is no need to assign them via the GSREF or GSPRO_COMBO feature.

+In Canada, ECCC provided estimates of ethanol mixes by Canadian province.
+These estimates were used to develop a GSPRO_COMBO for Canadian gasoline onroad emissions.
+For example, a province where the average ethanol mix is 6% would have 60% E10 speciation and 40% E0 speciation.
+A 10% ethanol mix would imply 100% E10 speciation.
+In Mexico, only E0 speciation profiles are used, but the GSPRO_COMBO feature is still used in Mexico for inventories where VOC emissions are not explicitly defined by mode (e.g. exhaust versus evaporative).
+Here, the GSPRO_COMBO specifies a mix of exhaust and evaporative speciation profiles.
+Using the GSPRO_COMBO to split total VOC into exhaust and evaporative components is no longer necessary for Canadian mobile sources, whose inventories now include the mode in the pollutant, or for Mexico onroad sources, where VOC speciation is calculated by the MOVES model.
+The GSPRO_COMBO is still used for Mexican nonroad sources which do not have modes in the inventory.

-A new method to combine multiple profiles is available in SMOKE4.5.
+A new method to combine multiple profiles is available in SMOKE4.5 and later versions.
 It allows multiple profiles to be combined by pollutant, state and county (i.e., state/county FIPS code) and SCC.
-This was used specifically for the oil and gas sectors (pt_oilgas and np_oilgas) because SCCs include both controlled and uncontrolled oil and gas operations which use different profiles.
+This was used specifically for the np_oilgas sector because SCCs include both controlled and uncontrolled oil and gas operations which use different profiles.
+The underlying data which defines the profile splits for oil and gas was updated for this 2016 study.

 Speciation profiles for use with BEIS are not included in SPECIATE.
 BEIS3.61 includes a species (SESQ) that was mapped to the CMAQ specie SESQT.
-The profile code associated with BEIS profiles for use with

-CB6 was "B10C6."
+The profile code associated with BEIS profiles for use with CB6 was "B10C6."
 For additional sector-specific details on VOC speciation for a variety of sectors, see Section 3.2.1.3 of the 2011v6.3 TSD (EPA, 2017b).

 In addition to VOC profiles, the SPECIATE database also contains the PM{2.5} speciated into both individual chemical compounds (e.g., zinc, potassium, manganese, lead), and into the "simplified" PM{2.5} components used in the air quality model.
 For CMAQ 4.7.1 modeling, these "simplified" components (AE5) are all that is needed.
-Starting with CMAQ 5.0.1, a new thermodynamic equilibrium aerosol modeling tool (ISORROPIA) v2 mechanism was added that needs additional PM components (AE6), which are further subsets of PMFINE (see Table 3-10).
-The majority of the 2014 platform PM profiles come from the 911XX series which include updated AE6 speciation12.
+Starting with CMAQ 5.0.1, a new thermodynamic equilibrium aerosol modeling tool (ISORROPIA) v2 mechanism was added that needs additional PM components (AE6), which are further subsets of PMFINE (see Table 3-14).
+The majority of the PM profiles come from the 911XX series which include updated AE6 speciation15.